This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

 You can buy pre-tied mooching leaders HERE.

-Be sure your area allows tow hooks, and in some areas barbless hooks are required, so check the fishing regulations before you fish.
+Be sure the area you fish permits you to use two hooks.
+In some areas, barbless hooks are required, so check the fishing regulations before fishing.

 Mooching Sinker: The mooching sinker is often called a kidney sinker because it is crescent-shaped.
 Most of them have a bead chain and swivel for attaching lines and leaders.
 A 4-ounce sinker is good for most mooching situations.
 A 6-ounce sinker is used occasionally for strong wind conditions.

-Net and Release Gear: Always make sure you have a salmon-sized net with a long handle.
+Net and Release Gear: I always have a good salmon-sized net with a long handle.
 It’s also important to have handling gloves and long needle nose pliers to get the hooks out.

-A rag for cleaning and drying your hands is a nice option.
+A rag for cleaning and drying my hands is a nice option.

 Any sized boat is suitable as long as the water is calm.
 Most prefer at least a 16-foot motorboat for mooching.
 The motor aids in getting a good boat drift, especially on calm days and in sheltered marine areas.